Search

 Red Bull extends Webber’s contract

-Red Bull Racing have announced that Mark Webber’s contract has been extended for another year, meaning the Australian will continue to drive for the team in 2012.
-Webber has been at Red Bull since 2007.
+It has been announced by Red Bull Racing that Mark Webber’s contract will be extended for another year, allowing the Australian to continue driving for the team in 2012.
+Since 2007, Webber has been a part of Red Bull.

-“I want to continue racing at the top in Formula One so it’s a no-brainer to remain at Red Bull Racing for another year,” said Webber, who celebrates his 35th birthday this weekend.
-“My motivation to achieve the best results possible both for myself and the team is still very high.
+“Continuing to race at the top level in Formula One is essential for me, so remaining at Red Bull Racing for another year was an obvious choice,” remarked Webber, who will celebrate his 35th birthday this weekend.
+“My drive to achieve the best possible results for both myself and the team remains incredibly strong.

 Newsletter